 Montreal Weather in September

-The average temperature for the month is 60 F with an average high of 69 F and an average low of 48 F. You can expect about one-quarter of the month will have some rainy days—about 8 days out of 30 may experience some rain.
+The average temperature for the month is 60 degrees Fahrenheit (16 degrees Celsius), and you can expect that about one-quarter of the month will have some rainy days—approximately eight days out of 30 experience some rain.

 What to Pack